Telluride Travel Guide

 Restaurants

-You name it, you can eat it while on holiday in Telluride, from intimate supreme cuisine establishments to buzzing family diners or cosy corner coffee shops.
-Recommendations are difficult with such a spread of excellence to choose from but, in Telluride town, first for formal dining is 221 South Oak, mere steps from the gondola station, with a menu that changes daily and a deserved reputation for fine food and wine.
+Telluride has everything from intimate supreme cuisine establishments to buzzing family diners or cosy corner coffee shops.
+Recommendations are difficult with such a spread of excellence to choose from but, in Telluride town, first for formal dining is 221 South Oak, which is a mere steps from the gondola station and has a menu that changes daily.
 There are plenty of family-friendly options serving up pizza, burgers and other favourites too.
 Up in Mountain Village the fare is enhanced by the views from most restaurants.

 Nightlife